How to Find Zeros of Polynomials?

 Note: The choice of method depends on the complexity of the polynomial and the desired level of accuracy.

-How to Represent zeros of polynomials on the graph?
+How to represent the zeros of polynomials on the graph?

 A polynomial expression in the form \(y = f (x)\) can be represented on a graph across the coordinate axis.

-A polynomial expression can be a linear, quadratic, or cubic expression based on the degree of a polynomial.
+A polynomial expression can be a linear, quadratic, or cubic expression based on the degree of the polynomial.

 A linear expression represents a line, a quadratic equation represents a curve, and a higher-degree polynomial represents a curve with uneven bends.